Wye Creek, Queenstown

 Queenstown is considered by many sportsmen as the capital of extreme sports and adventure activities.
 It is situated in Otago region, in the South Island, New Zealand.

 South Head is the southern headland of the entrance to Sydney Harbor, at the north of the suburb of Watsons Bay.
-Hornby Lighthouse, the third oldest lighthouse in New South Wales, is located on South Head.
-Apart from breathtaking views of the Sydney's CBD (Central Business District) and the Pacific Ocean, there are several excellent dive sites all along this section.
+Hornby Lighthouse, the third oldest lighthouse in New South Wales, is located in South Head.

 Cronulla is a beach-side suburb in southern Sydney, at about 26 km/16 mi in the south of Sydney's CBD (Central Business District).
-Cronulla lies on a peninsula, between Botany Bay on the north and Port Hacking on the south.
+Cronulla lies on a peninsula, between Botany Bay to the north and Port Hacking to the south.
 Cronulla is a popular tourist location and attracts many beach enthusiasts.

-Palm Beach is a beachside suburb in the northern Sydney, at about 41 km/25 mi in the north of Sydney's CBD (Central Business District).
-It is considered to be the jewel of Sydney's northern peninsula, that offers a plethora of activities, such as surfing, kite-surfing, diving and sailing.
-A beautiful beach holiday location that provides many accommodation options, stylish cafes and good restaurants.
+Palm Beach is a beach-side suburb in northern Sydney, at about 41 km/25 mi in the north of Sydney's CBD (Central Business District).
+It is considered to be the jewel of Sydney's northern peninsula, that offers a plethora of activities, such as surfing, fishing, diving and sailing.

-Newport is a suburb in northern Sydney, at about 31 km/19 mi north of Sydney's CBD (Central Business District).
-It nestles among the Pacific Ocean and the Pittwater.
+Clovelly is a beach-side suburb of Sydney, at about 8 km/4 mi in the south-east of Sydney's CBD (Central Business District).